 All 1,000 Eyes on the Water Trainings have been postponed due to COVID-19 precautionary measures.
 Please stay tuned for new digital formats and future trainings!

-If you don’t see a training near you, contact us and let us know about your interest and we can arrange one in your community for you!
+Contact us and let us know about your interest and we can arrange a special training in your community for you, virtually as well!

 Additional Information (Instructions, FAQs, Patrol Log Forms, Contact information, etc)